-Up to £750-£1000 (The mandatory stage 1 GG1032 field course is currently based in Southern Spain.
-The cost of this trip is covered by student fees.
-In stages 2 and 3 students may choose to participate in fieldwork abroad that would occur additional costs.
+Up to £750-£1000 (All students studying this course will have the opportunity in their first year to go abroad for no additional cost.
+In years 2 and 3 students may choose to participate in fieldwork abroad that would occur additional costs.
 However, it is possible to complete the degree course with no additional fieldwork costs.)